Titanium dioxide: Sunscreen and UV blocking pigments

-The EU Scientific Committee on Consumer Safety considered nano sized titanium dioxide to be safe for skin applications, in concentrations of up to 25 percent based on animal testing.
-The risk assessment of different titanium dioxide nanomaterials in sunscreen is currently evolving since nano-sized TiO_{2} is different from the well-known micronized form.
-The rutile form is generally used in cosmetic and sunscreen products due to it not possessing any observed ability to damage the skin under normal conditions and having a higher UV absorption.
-In 2016 Scientific Committee on Consumer Safety (SCCS) tests concluded that the use of nano titanium dioxide (95–100% rutile, ≦5% anatase) as a UV filter can be considered to not pose any risk of adverse effects in humans post-application on healthy skin, except in the case the application method would lead to substantial risk of inhalation (ie; powder or spray formulations).
-This safety opinion applied to nano TiO_{2} in concentrations of up to 25%.

-Initial studies indicated that nano-TiO_{2} particles could penetrate the skin, causing concern over its use.
-These studies were later refuted, when it was discovered that the testing methodology couldn't differentiate between penetrated particles and particles simply trapped in hair follicles and that having a diseased or physically damaged dermis could be the true cause of insufficient barrier protection.

-SCCS research found that when nanoparticles had certain photostable coatings (e.g., alumina, silica, cetyl phosphate, triethoxycaprylylsilane, manganese dioxide), the photocatalytic activity was attenuated and no notable skin penetration was observed; the sunscreen in this research was applied at amounts of 10 mg/cm2 for exposure periods of 24 hours.
-Coating TiO_{2} with alumina, silica, zircon or various polymers can minimize avobenzone degradation and enhance UV absorption by adding an additional light diffraction mechanism.

 TiO_{2} is used extensively in plastics and other applications as a white pigment or an opacifier and for its UV resistant properties where the powder disperses light – unlike organic UV absorbers – and reduces UV damage, due mostly to the particle's high refractive index.

 Other uses of titanium dioxide

 In ceramic glazes, titanium dioxide acts as an opacifier and seeds crystal formation.

 It is used as a tattoo pigment and in styptic pencils.
 Titanium dioxide is produced in varying particle sizes which are both oil and water dispersible, and in certain grades for the cosmetic industry.
 It is also a common ingredient in toothpaste.

 The exterior of the Saturn V rocket was painted with titanium dioxide; this later allowed astronomers to determine that J002E3 was likely the S-IVB stage from Apollo 12 and not an asteroid.

 Titanium dioxide is an n-type semiconductor and is used in dye-sensitized solar cells.
 It is also used in other electronics components such as electrodes in batteries.